Mlevngr/Mlevngr.github.io/_pages/about.md

 # 💻 Internships
 - *2023.07 - 2023.10, IP Modeling and Digital IC Design Intern*, **Intrinsic ID**, Eindhoven NL

-	- Study on a trellis-based Reed-Muller code structure.
-Modeling it by Python, implementation by VHDL and verify the module with FPGA prototype.
-In the end, Synopsys Design Compiler is used for logic synthesis in the 65nm process.
+	My work as follow:
+	- Study on a trellis-based Reed-Muller codec.
+	- Use Python modeling it as a digital IP module.(software)
+	- Design the architecture of codec and implementation by VHDL.(harware)
+	- Verification on Arty-z7 FPGA(zynq) with vivado and vitis.(Embeded System)
 	- Compare it with the existing Reed-Muller implementation based on traditional algorithms in terms of complexity and efficiency.
 This internship supervised by Manil Dev Gomony(TU/e) and Rui Wang(Intrinsic ID).

 - *2021.10 - 2022.05, Research Intern*, **Institute of VLSI Design of HFUT**, China

-	- Investigate the background of Network on Chip router, and improve the [Packet Connected Circuit(PCC)-based NoC router](https://github.com/BoChen-Ye/Network-on-Chip-Router-Based-on-Packet-Connected-Circuit) structure and routing algorithm.
-Used Verilog HDL to design NoC router in RTL-level and implementated on FPGA to verify its functionality.
+	- Study the knowledge of [Network-on-Chip(NoC) Router Based on Packet Connected Circuit(PCC)](https://github.com/BoChen-Ye/Network-on-Chip-Router-Based-on-Packet-Connected-Circuit).
+	- Implementation the router and routing algorithm of PCC-NoC by using VerilogHDL.
+	- Verification it on FPGA and use UART(with FIFO) to communicate with PC.
+	- Use Python to verify result automatically.
-	- This project as my bachelor graduation project, it's thesis received A, and was submitted as part of the IEEE/ACM International Symposium on NOCS.
+	- This project as my bachelor graduation project got A and advised by Zhenmin Li(HFUT).

 # 🔥 Project
 - *2023.05 - Now*, **Low power design and synthesis of SOC based on MIPS and AES**